 You can change colors, reshape your trees and clouds, and anything else to heighten and clarify your painting.
 I work with a burnt sienna ground in my definitive paintings.

-One day I will create an underpainting, as the old masters used to.
 My friend, teacher and mentor, Maynard Dixon Stewart approaches his definitive paintings by creating an underpainting.
 He will also work out his painting compositions on the computer.
 He says, and I agree, that if Leonardo DaVinci had a computer, he would have used it as a tool in creating his compositions.

 Thin to thick refers to the paint layers, thick impasto laid in over the thinner initial painted layers.
 And thin to fat refers to the medium.
 The medium is thinned with a solvent, turpentine in my case, in the beginning stages of the painting.
 I increase the medium to thinner ratio until I am using my unthinned medium.
 By the end of the painting I am using my medium in its unthinned state.
 Although that is not quite an accurate statement.
 I initially thin my medium with turpentine so that it is not too viscous and keep that mix in a bottle.
 I desire just the right amount of drag when painting, Too much drag?
 Thin the medium.
 So, when I say unthinned state, I am referring to my premixed medium.

 So by the end of the painting I am painting thick and fat.